 It is not known for any kind of supernatural activities but for its mystic feel and the hearsay stories about how some felt like they were being followed by an invisible somebody and the intensity of the same increased if they started walking faster.
 This is definitely something you need to experience first hand to really believe it.

-15. Bengal Swamps – West Bengal (Aleya Ghost Lights)
+(Aleya Ghost Lights)

 Aleya lights also known as marsh ghost lights are the unexplainable ghost lights reported in the marshes generally by the local fishermen.
 These lights are said to confuse fishermen causing them to lose their bearing.
 It may lead to drowning if one starts following these lights moving over the marshes.
 Many bodies have washed ashore on these swamps that locals attribute to Aleya lights.
-Residents believe that these strange hovering marsh-lights are in fact ghost-lights representing the ghosts of fisherman who died fishing.
+Residents believe that these strange hovering marsh-lights are in fact ghost-lights representing the ghosts of a fisherman who died fishing.
 Sometimes they confuse the fishermen while sometimes they help them avoid future dangers.

-16. Fernhill Hotel, Ooty
+18. Fernhill Hotel, Ooty

-Frenhill Hotel, which is now shut down after re-occurrence of haunting events, gained much name after spooky incidents during the shooting of movie Raaz.
-“Once Sarojji and her troupe checked in late at night and were kept awake by someone rearranging furniture in the room above.
+Fernhill Hotel, which is now shut down after re-occurrence of haunting events, gained much name after spooky incidents during the shooting of movie Raaz.
+“Once Sarojji and her troupe checked in late at night and were kept awake by someone rearranging the furniture in the room above.
 The dancers who had an early morning shoot tried calling reception but the phone was dead.
 Desperate for sleep, some went down to complain, only to have the receptionist escort them outside and point upwards to show that there was no floor above” Said Bipasha.

-18. National Library Kolkata
+19. National Library, Kolkata

-Besides rich collection of books, The National Library, Kolkata is also known for its ghost stories.
+Besides the rich collection of books, The National Library, Kolkata is also known for its ghost stories.
 At the time of its renovation, twelve labours lost their lives in an accident.
 The stories of an unnatural death of a student while searching books and lot more.
 The guards often fear to take up the nights shifts.
 It is also said that the footsteps of the Governor’s wife can be still heard.

 20. South Park Cemetry, Kolkata

 Its one of the oldest cemetery build in the year 1767.
-Many people have reported that they have seen a shadow in white dress and some even fell ill after visiting this haunted place.
+Many people have reported that they have seen a shadow in a white dress and some even fell ill after visiting this haunted place.

-21. Writers building, Kolkata
+21. Writers Building, Kolkata